s41m1r/elg-with-ai-experiment/README.md

 # ELG with AI Experiment

-This repository contains only the experiment artifacts and pipeline for LLM-driven SQL event log extraction from OMOP CDM (MIMIC-IV).
+This repository contains only the experiment artifacts and pipeline for LLM-driven SQL event log extraction from OMOP CDM.

 ## Experiment contents
 - `experiment/ground_truth/`